hippiehunter/dblbook/src/chapter_2/comments.md

 Console.WriteLine("Hello World") ;this is a comment
 ```

+> TODO: add a section describing common patterns in dbl codebases.
+Routine top comments and the usage as a change log. make suggestions on what to do going forward.

 ## Doc Comments

 When compiling for .NET, similar to XML documentation in C#, triple semicolons `;;;` are used to create documentation comments.
 These are special kind of comments that can be processed by a documentation generator to produce software documentation.
 They are typically placed immediately before the code statement they are annotating.